 The importance of Cancer Insurance

-There’s a stark difference between cancer insurance and critical illness plans.
-Due to the expensive cost of cancer treatment that can extend over a long period of time, it makes sense to consider Cancer Insurance as part of your insurance portfolio.
+If you are looking for a Due to the expensive cost of cancer treatment that can extend over a long period of time, it makes sense to consider Cancer Insurance as part of your insurance portfolio.
 Everyone is vulnerable to cancer and the road to recovery may take a toll on an individual physically, mentally and financially.
-Since Cancer Insurance from Tiq by Etiqa Insurance provides coverage for up to S$200,000, let us worry about financial matters, while you focus on getting better.
+Since our Cancer Insurance from Tiq by Etiqa Insurance provides coverage for up to S$200,000, let us worry about financial matters, while you focus on getting better.

 [End]